Blendify/blender-bugtracker-canned-responses/responses.md

 ---- ALREADY FIXED

 This is a known issue, and the good news is: fixed already! if you need the fix urgently you can grab a build from http://builder.blender.org otherwise this fix will be included in the next official update.

+---- INCOMPLETE WITHOUT REPLY

+Since last asking for information it has been 7 days since, due to the policy of our bug tracker we will have to archive the report until the requested information is given.